A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Sample curation: the luminous red objects

 The full set of criteria used to create our luminous red objects sample is listed in \autoref{criteria}, and the procedure by which we implemented these cuts is described in detail in section 2.1.2 of \citet{Lucy2021}.
 The cuts were performed using the Tool for Operations on Catalogues and Tables (\textsc{TOPCAT}; \citealt{topcat}), pointed to the SkyMapper Data Release 2 (DR2) Table Access Protocol (TAP) endpoint and the ARI-GAIA TAP endpoint.
-We required that the 2MASS J magnitude be brighter than 14 to ensure a high signal to noise ratio (SNR) in the infrared colour selection cuts.
-We also required that each selected source have at least one u, one v, and one g band measurement identified by the SkyMapper pipeline as good---and as explained in Appendix~\ref{Snapshots}, that there be sufficient SkyMapper data to compute at least one ``nightly'' u-g colour in which the u measurement(s) were conducted on the same night as the g measurements(s), and, separately, to likewise compute at least one ``nightly'' u-v colour.
+The SkyMapper data release was pre-matched to 2MASS (which we used to perform the infrared colour cut) and Gaia DR2; SkyMapper reports the match distance to each in dedicated columns. \citet{Bailer2018} distances were obtained later by joining to their catalog on Gaia identifiers, to perform the luminosity cut.